Are you new to Fredonia?

-- English: Minor gives students maximum flexibility to explore the department’s range of offerings in American Studies, creative and persuasive writing, drama, English Education, film, linguistics, literary theory, popular culture, women’s and gender studies, and world literature.
+- English: Minor gives students maximum flexibility to explore the department’s range of offerings in American literature, creative and persuasive writing, drama, English Education, film, linguistics, literary theory, popular culture, ethnic and gender studies, and world literature.

-- Writing and Rhetoric: Minor empowers students from an array of disciplines to write effective, persuasive prose for a variety of audiences, contexts, and purposes.
+- Professional Writing: Minor empowers students from an array of disciplines to write effective, professional prose for a variety of audiences, contexts, and purposes.

 - Creative Writing: Minor offers talented fiction writers and poets a crucial opportunity to develop their voice and hone their craft through a series of increasingly rigorous workshop experiences taught by our award-winning writers.